Skip to main content

 Which organizations participate in WildlifeNL?

-ARK Rewilding, BIJ12, Crossbill Guides Foundation, Fantazm, Fontys, HAN, KNJV, RLKM, LTO, MinLNV, Natuurmonumenten, PWN, Radboud University, SLU (Swedish University of Agricultural Sciences), Smart Parks, Staatsbosbeheer, Utrecht University, Wageningen University and Research.
-(See on consortium page)
+ARK Rewilding, BIJ12, Crossbill Guides Foundation, GAMR Holding, Fontys, KNJV, RLKM, LTO, LLTB, MinLNV, Natuurmonumenten, PWN, Radboud Universiteit, SLU (Swedish University of Agricultural Sciences), Smart Parks, Staatsbosbeheer, Universiteit Utrecht, Dierenbescherming, Stichting Wildaanrijdingen Nederland, Wageningen University and Research.
+(See also: Our consortium)

 Why are so many organizations participating in the program?

-On which animals does WildlifeNL focus, on which does it not, and why not?
+On which animals does WildlifeNL focus, and why have these been chosen?

-We are not focusing on birds because, on average, they behave very differently from mammals and move on a much larger scale, for example.
-And because, in our opinion, the interactions between wild mammals and humans are very different than between birds and humans, because humans as mammals are much more closely related to wild mammals.
+In addition, we have chosen not to focus on birds, for example, because, on average, they behave very differently from mammals and often move on a much larger scale.
+In our opinion, the interactions between large mammals and humans are very different from those between birds and humans.

 What is the added value of returning wild or free ranging animals?

-These added values are very diverse and range from the important positive contribution of wildlife to people’s experience of nature, a positive contribution of wildlife to people’s well-being and health, to the various roles wildlife plays in ecosystem functioning and maintaining or promoting biodiversity.
-Moreover, wildlife itself is an important part of biodiversity.
+The added value of the return of large mammals is very diverse.
+Consider, for example, the positive contribution animals make to people's experience of nature, the positive contribution this experience of nature makes to people's well-being and health, and the various roles wild animals play in the functioning of ecosystems and the preservation or promotion of biodiversity.
+Large mammals themselves are also an important part of this biodiversity.

-Why did you choose Kempen~Broek and national Park Zuid kennemerland as living labs?
+Why did you choose the UNESCO Man and Biosphere Reserve KempenBroek and Zuid-Kennemerland National Park as living labs?

-Because they both represent different, major parts of the Dutch landscape and society.
-The Kempen~Broek consists of a mixture of farmland and natural areas, thus representing the countryside, with many different land users and average recreational pressure.
-National Park Zuid Kennemerland, on the other hand, consist of a busy nature reserve near several large cities, and thus represent areas in the high-urban randstad region with extremely high recreational pressure.
+KempenBroek and Zuid-Kennemerland were chosen because these areas both represent a different, important part of the Dutch landscape and Dutch society.
+KempenBroek consists of a mixture of farmland and nature reserves, representing the countryside, with many different land users and average recreational pressure.
+Zuid-Kennemerland, on the other hand, consists of a busy nature reserve near several large cities, and is therefore a model for areas in the highly urbanised Randstad region with extremely high recreational pressure.

 What will be studied and tested in the living labs?